 (Passage: Deuteronomy 23)

 God required Israelites to honor and redeem their pledges before him.
 They must not overlook any pledge or consider it irrelevant but redeem every pledge in a timely manner.
-God stated he would consider any Israelites’ failed promises as an offense, and he would enforce them to redeeming them.
+God stated he would consider any Israelites’ failed promises as an offense, and he would enforce them to redeem them.

-God said to his children, “When you make a vow to the Lord your God, you shall not delay to pay it; for the Lord, your God will surely require it of you, and it would be a sin to you.
+“When you make a vow to the Lord your God, you shall not delay to pay it; for the Lord, your God will surely require it of you, and it would be a sin to you.
 But if you abstain from vowing, it shall not be sin to you.
 That which has gone from your lips you shall keep and perform, for you voluntarily vowed to the Lord your God what you have promised with your mouth” Deuteronomy 23:21-23

-Lesson on Keeping Promises
+Lesson on Keeping Vows

-Our heavenly Father is a God of promise and he does not fail on a promise.
+Our heavenly Father is a God of promise, and he does not fail on a promise.
 He will fulfill whatever he has promised his children to the last letter – As proof of his faithfulness.
 The same God of promise also expects his children to share the same principle and practice it.

 Some people will promise to offer God their time, money, or materials whenever they need his help, but only to dishonor their words afterward.
 Some might even say “O God if you can help me through this difficult time I will dedicate the rest of my life to you and serve you,” however they forget their words and walk away with their answered prayers.

 Dear God, please help me to honor my words and keep my promises before you.
 Do not let me make empty promises to your dissatisfaction.
 Forgive my past-unredeemed pledges, and please let whatever opportunity I have lost due to an unredeemed pledge be returned to me.